RichardMarbach/Breakout/README.md

 # Breakout
-Simple breakout clone for HTML5 canvas which I wrote in Novemeber 2014
+Simple breakout clone for HTML5 canvas which I wrote in Novemeber 2014.
+Pretty messy :D I should refactor this some time